Get

 Any dog that’s overfed is at risk of becoming obese, but it’s easy for well-meaning people to overindulge small dogs because they look so tiny (and it’s hard to say “no” to those eyes), and this can quickly lead to a weight problem.

-Be sure to measure out your Maltese’s food portions so they’re getting exactly the amount they need every day and break down treats into smaller pieces for them.
+Be sure to measure out your Maltese’s food portions so they’re getting exactly the amount they need every day, and break down treats into smaller pieces for them.
 While a full-sized treat might be fine for a large dog, it could easily be way too much for a toy breed.

 You can get low-calorie or soft training treats that are formulated to be easy to break into pieces, so consider stocking up on some of these instead of hard treats that you struggle to snap in half.
-Speak to your vet if you’re not sure how much your Maltese should be eating per day.
+Speak to a vet if you’re not sure how much your Maltese should be eating per day.

 Conclusion